eirini-zormpa/2023-rsf-conf/README.md

 These slides are partly based on the slides used for a workshop on [FAIR and Frictionless workflows for tabular data](https://github.com/eirini-zormpa/frictionless-data-workshop).

+The images folder includes visualisation created by Scriberia for the Turing Way for convenience.
+If you would like to reuse any of these visualisations, please refer to the [Zenodo repository where they are archived](https://zenodo.org/record/7587336#.ZEot1HbMIV8).

 This work is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].

 [![CC BY 4.0][cc-by-image]][cc-by]